-A recent small-scale study established a preliminary link between the gut bacteria in the microbiomes of migraine sufferers and the conversion of nitrates and nitrites into nitric acid, which is associated with migraine headaches.
-Though this may seem like bad news for bacon lovers seeking to banish migraines, researchers caution that this research is in its infancy and it’s still a little too early to draw generalized conclusions.
+A recent small-scale study established a preliminary link between the gut bacteria in the microbiomes of migraine sufferers and the conversion of nitrates and nitrites into nitric acid, which is associated with migraine head pain.
+Though this may seem like bad news for bacon lovers seeking to banish migraine attacks, researchers caution that this research is in its infancy and it's still a little too early to draw generalized conclusions.
 The only way to know how nitrates and nitrites affect you?
-Bingo—migraine diary.
+Bingo—a migraine diary.

 4. Foods containing MSG